aclai-lab/OVERLAY2022.jl/README.md

 ## Software usage

-The purpose of this module is to, given a certain parametrization, compute model-checking over multiple models and multiple formulas as explained in the paper.
-Also, results are plotted showing how much time we saved/wasted by performing (sub)formulas memoization.
+The purpose of this module is to, given a certain parametrization, compute model-checking over multiple models and multiple formulas.
+Also, results are plotted showing how much time it's saved/wasted by performing (sub)formulas memoization.
 The core of the code can be found in `src`.

 Please, use the following command to run: